Shashank0507-blip/Credit-Card-Fraud-Detection-using-Machine-Learning/Libraries Used.md

 * import dill

 ### **Presinstalled Libraries:**
-* import pandas as pd
+* import pandas as pd.
-* import numpy as np
+* import numpy as np.
-* from sklearn.model_selection import train_test_split
+* from sklearn.model_selection import train_test_split.
-* from sklearn.preprocessing import StandardScaler
+* from sklearn.preprocessing import StandardScaler.
-* from sklearn.feature_selection import mutual_info_classif
+* from sklearn.feature_selection import mutual_info_classif.
-* from sklearn.feature_selection import RFE
+* from sklearn.feature_selection import RFE.
-* from sklearn.metrics import accuracy_score, f1_score, precision_score, recall_score
+* from sklearn.metrics import accuracy_score, f1_score, precision_score, recall_score.

 ### **Libraries that are to be installed manually in the "jupyter" notebook:**
 * import dill